 TRAC : Transparent Approach to Costing and FEC : Full Economic Costing

-Annual TRAC is a system that takes the costs from the audited financial statements, and adds on two cost adjustments (i.e infrastructure and RFI so that the costs better reflect full economic costs.
-These costs are then attributed between four activities:
+Annual TRAC is a system that takes the costs from the audited annual financial statements, and then attributes them between four activities:

 - Other (includes consultancy and student residences)